 How do you know when your story is done?
 That is a very good question, and I'm afraid there isn't a very good answer.
 Because, for the most part, it never really is.
 "But you have stories and books that you have published.
 Aren't they done?"
 Well, yes, they are.
 At least, they have a … Continue reading Wednesday on Writing: When Is It Done?

-Impostor Syndrome can affect anyone in any part of their life, but I am going to focus here on what it means for a writer.
-First, what is Impostor Syndrome?
+Imposter Syndrome can affect anyone in any part of their life, but I am going to focus here on what it means for a writer.
+First, what is Imposter Syndrome?
 It's the deep down feeling that you aren't a "real" writer.
-That what you have done, published, accomplished so far isn't good enough or important … Continue reading Wednesday on Writing: Impostor Syndrome
+That what you have done, published, accomplished so far isn't good enough or important … Continue reading Wednesday on Writing: Imposter Syndrome

 One of the questions writers get asked a lot is: Where do you get your ideas?
 I think the most common answer is: Everywhere!
 I also think it's the truest one, at least for me.
 An article read online.
 Something on TV.
 A snippet of overheard conversation.
 A picture.
 It just pops into your head. … Continue reading Wednesday on Writing: Ideas